 The most important work of art in the Santi Quattro Coronati is the Chapel of Saint Sylvester, where the Legend of the Law of Constantine (Constitutum Constantini) is depicted.
 The Law of Constantine is supposed to bolster the Church’s claim that its power is based on an imperial edict.

-A number of frescoes by Giovanni da San Giovanni can be admired and in 2002 another set of frescoes was discovered behind a layer of black chalk, depicting the Four Seasons, the Twelve Months, the Zodiac and the Seven Free Arts, plus a portrait of King Salomon.
+A number of frescoes by Giovanni da San Giovanni can be admired and in 2002 another set of frescoes was discovered behind a layer of black chalk, depicting the Four Seasons, the Twelve Months, the Zodiac and the Seven Liberal Arts, plus a portrait of King Solomon.